Who’s to say if the 1992 Bela Fleck and the Flecktones performance should be restored before The Fabulous Thunderbirds 1984 episode.

-KLRU-TV, Austin PBS created Austin City Limits (ACL) 42 years ago and has produced it ever since.
-ACL is the longest-running music series in television history and remains the only TV series to ever be awarded the National Medal of Arts.
+KLRU-TV, Austin PBS created Austin City Limits in the 1970s and has produced it ever since.
+ACL is the longest-running music series in television history and remains the only TV series to be awarded the National Medal of Arts.
 It offers viewers unparalleled access to featured acts in an intimate setting while also providing a platform for artists to deliver inspired, memorable, full-length performances.
 The program is taped live from The Moody Theater in downtown Austin and distributed to PBS stations across the country and the world.

 As the Austin City Limits archive grew, the videotapes used to store programming and related content were slowly deteriorating.

 Recovering, cataloging, and preserving this treasure trove of thousands of hours of one-of-a-kind musical performances for future generations was the challenge facing Amanda Moore, James Cole, and the rest of the KLRU staff.
 Determined not to lose their unique archive, the station created an internal project to digitize, restore, and preserve the entire Austin City Limits video library from 1974 onward.
 As if this wasn’t a feat unto itself, the team needed to accomplish this on the austere budget of a PBS station.

 The archive consisted of more than 4,000 hours of videotape, so the first step was to prioritize the content to be recovered.
 That was difficult, as who’s to say if the 1992 Bela Fleck and the Flecktones performance should be restored before The Fabulous Thunderbirds 1984 episode.
 Complicating the prioritization process was the condition of the videotapes—some were deteriorating more rapidly than others, and you might have only one shot at capturing the aging material.